agordeevw/csc_gordeev_cpp/lab2-Streams/README.md

 ### Implementation notes

-Streams can be empty, but their termination throws EmptyStreamExcaption.
+Streams can be empty, but their termination throws EmptyStreamException.

 Streams can be copied.
 In case of streams generated from rvalue containers the container is copied too.